When German U-Boats sailed into British ports

 This rather curious image showing the German U-Boat 'U 155', better known as Deutschland, moored by Tower Bridge, London, is an example of just one of the surrendered German submarines which were taken around various British ports and seaside resorts for public display after the end of the First World War.

-Deutschland sunk 43 allied ships during the war, and even in peace time, this U-Boat still brought death and financial ruin.
+Deutschland sank 43 allied ships during the war, and even in peace time, this U-Boat still brought death and financial ruin.

 The German crews were taken back to their own country in transports.
 The Times newspaper reported that there was little ceremony and there was no jubilation or scenes of cheering when the White Ensign was raised over the conning tower of the vessels.